Adult human female

-Usage
+Use by anti-trans movements

+"Adult female human" is sometimes given as the answer to the rhetorical question "what is a woman?", another popular rhetorical strategy in anti-trans discourse.
 The phrase is described by scholars as a dog whistle for transphobic beliefs, and part of organised transphobic discourse.

+British anti-trans activist Kellie-Jay Keen-Minshull is credited with coining the phrase.
+In 2018, Keen-Minshull purchased billboards in Liverpool which read "woman / /wʊmən/ / noun / adult human female"; Keen-Minshull said they were in response to the mayor of Liverpool's support for trans rights.
+The poster was removed after "an LGBT activist complained Ms Keen-Minshull's campaign represented a 'hate group'", with the ad company that installed the billboards saying they had been "misled" by the campaign and that they were "fully committed to equality for all".
+On 19 September, the Liverpool city council unanimously passed a motion declaring that "trans women are women" and that "there is no place in our city for hatred and bigotry".

 Criminology researchers Brightman, Lenning & DeJong identify the term as a common catchphrase in anti-trans discourse, alongside "gender ideology" and "groomer".
 Sociologists Amery & Mondon argue that the phrase frames anti-trans movements as guarding scientific "truths" (e.g. that sex is immutable) against an emotional "trans ideology", which they compare to the red pill metaphor used by the alt-right and manosphere.

 Researchers in natural language processing and computational social science investigating dog whistles and hate speech in computational models found that dog whistle terms such as "adult human female" are often employed to evade automated hate speech detection models.

 Researchers from the University of East Anglia investigating the distinction of the ordinary and legal framework of hate speech contrasted explicit or overt hate speech in identity denials against terms such as "adult human female" as an example of "implicit, covert, sneaky, implied, sanitized, coded, or dog whistle hate speech."

 A handout on identifying common hate speech examples by the New Zealand Police called out an incident of an individual reporting pro-trans chalk writings as "graffiti" in a public space.
 After police attended to the report and took no further question, the individual then posted about it online and then proceeded to replace the writings with "woman = adult human female", which was flagged by the police as perceived hate.

-"Adult female human" is sometimes given as the answer to the rhetorical question "what is a woman?", another popular rhetorical strategy in anti-trans discourse.
-The answer was also featured in Matt Walsh's documentary film, What Is a Woman?.
+In 2020, Merriam-Webster expanded its definitions of female and girl with trans-inclusive senses ("having a gender identity that is the opposite of male"; "a person whose gender identity is female").
+In October 2022, the Cambridge Dictionary added supplemental definitions of man and woman: "an adult who lives and identifies as [male/female] though they may have been said to have a different sex at birth".